-This really depends on whether you are looking for Accident & Sickness (AS) cover or whether you are looking for Accident, Sickness & Unemployment (ASU) protection.
+This really depends on whether you are looking for Accident & Sickness cover only or whether you are looking to include Unemployment Insurance.

 If your primary concern is protecting your income against the risk of illness or injury, then the best policies tend to have the following features:

 An Own Occupation definition of incapacity means that the plan will payout if you are unable to undertake your specific job due to any illness or injury (please note that many Payment Protection Plans use the ‘suited occupation’ definition of incapacity).

 Short term income protection is considered a budget option as it will often have a maximum claim length of 2 years.
 Traditional long term income protection would continue to pay a claim right up to the end of the policy term if you are unable to return to work.

 Given LV’s average payout length of 7 years, it makes sense to take out a plan that wouldn’t limit the length of time it can payout for (i.e. it can payout until retirement if you are unable to return to work).

 Popular policies with these characteristics include plans provided by Liverpool Victoria (LV), Aviva and Exeter Family Friendly.

 Unemployment Cover is not usually offered under Income Protection plans, but there are some instances where it is available as an optional add-on.
 However, when looking for insurance policies that cover accident, sickness and unemployment, great care needs to be taken as many of these polices will be Payment Protection rather than Income Protection.